-NorthSec’s council members will be available to help participants contact venue security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the event.
+NorthSec’s board members will be available to help participants if they wish to contact venue security or local law enforcement, to provide accompaniment, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the event.

-You can report unacceptable behavior to any one of NorthSec’s organizers that can be found on-site or you may email one of the contacts below.
+You can report unacceptable behavior to any one of NorthSec’s organizers or you can email the contact address below, which is checked regularly throughout the event.

 Security Vulnerabilities Responsible Disclosure Policy

-NorthSec organizers take any security issue very seriously and recognize the importance of conserving privacy and security in a responsible disclosure policy.
+NorthSec organizers take all security issues very seriously and recognize the importance of conserving privacy and security through a responsible disclosure policy.
 Any security vulnerability found related to the event should be disclosed following this policy.

 In order for us to be able to analyze the vulnerability correctly, do provide us with a complete vulnerability report including the following details: